-ROLE OF FREIGHT TO CALIFORNIA'S ECONOMY AND THE TRANSPORTATION SYSTEM -
+• ROLE OF FREIGHT TO CALIFORNIA'S ECONOMY AND THE TRANSPORTATION SYSTEM -

 The freight industry is a major contributor to the state's economy.
 The CTP should also outline this role and discuss what is necessary to develop a freight transportation system that is consistent with the California Freight Mobility Plan and the California Sustainable Freight Action Plan.
+The CTP shall incorporate the Clean Freight Corridor Efficiency Assessment's findings and recommendations made pursuant to Government Code Section 14517.